EL-BID/SmartReader/README-EN.md

 3. Activate the newly created environment by typing: `source my_env/bin/activate`
 4. To deactivate the environment type: `deactivate`

-######Installing dependencies:
+###### Installing dependencies:
 1. Activate the newly created virtual environment
 2. Navigate to cloned repository
-3. Install enchant library by typing sudo yum install enchant.
+3. Install enchant library by typing `sudo yum install enchant`.
 4. To install the remaining packages, set the locale settings to use pip.
-Enter the following in the command line: export LC_ALL=C.
+Enter the following in the command line: `export LC_ALL=C`.
-5. Install all libraries contained in the “requirements.txt” by typing sudo pip install -r requirements.txt.
+5. Install all libraries contained in the “requirements.txt” by typing sudo `pip install -r requirements.txt`.
-6. Download the English data on spacy using the command: sudo python -m spacy download en.
+6. Download the English data on spacy using the command: `sudo python -m spacy download en`.
 7. The nltk library needs to be downloaded using python.
 Type python in the command line.
 8. Then import the nltk and load the data using the following commands:

 `
 -->>>import nltk

 -->>>nltk.download('all')
 `